dmitrybublik/aurelia-validation/README.md

 ```

-Great, we're all set, let's add our first validation:
+Great, we're all set, now let's add our first validation:
 ``` javascript
   constructor(validation){
     this.heading = 'Welcome to the Aurelia Navigation App!';